 Just because your password is long doesn’t mean it has to be impossible to remember.
 Create one that’s easy for you to remember, but hard for someone else to guess.
 For example, “I love being your ally!” becomes “1<3be1ingur@lly!”.

 2. Give your login credentials an extra boost

-It isn’t enough to come up with one super secure password.
+Coming up with one super secure password isn’t enough to stay safe.
 You need to create a different one for each financial institution.
 And never have your email address act as your user ID.
 Come up with a unique login name as well.